Brendan Donovan Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.03 team ERA that ranks 10th across all MLB pitching staffs.
+- The Giants' 4.01 team ERA ranks 10th across all league pitching staffs.

-- Giants pitchers combine to give up 69 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- The Giants rank 12th in baseball in home runs given up (71 total, 1.1 per game).

-- The Giants are sending Webb (4-6) to the mound to make his 14th start of the season.
-He is 4-6 with a 3.42 ERA and 85 strikeouts through 84 1/3 innings pitched.
+- Cobb (5-2) gets the starting nod for the Giants in his 14th start of the season.
+He has a 3.01 ERA in 74 2/3 innings pitched, with 71 strikeouts.

-- His most recent appearance was on Thursday against the Colorado Rockies, when the righty threw 5 1/3 innings, surrendering four earned runs while giving up eight hits.
+- In his most recent outing on Thursday against the Colorado Rockies, the righty went five innings, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.